usb2snes/emulator-networkaccess/Protocol-Draft-v1.md

 # Network Access emulator protocol

+THIS DOCUMENT IS OBSOLETE, Please refer to 1.0 preview or later

 ## General

 <blabla> the main purpose of this protocol is to have an unified way to access different component of an emulator and also be able to control.